DanielTakeshi/debridement-code/images/README.md

 Version 3 might be best to use in practice since there's a slight advantage to overshooting x due to the angle of the gripper and the seed shapes.

+- Version 10 is for the scissors with the rigid body only mapping.

 ## Visuals

 (There's a README in this directory.)